gudivadarahul/weather-microservices-app/README.md

 ## Project Overview

 The Weather App Microservices project is designed to deploy a weather application using a microservices architecture on AWS ECS with Docker.
-The project includes several services: the Weather Data Service for fetching weather data from the National Weather Service (NWS) API, a Basic Alert Service for sending notifications via Amazon SNS, and a frontend interface hosted on S3 and distributed via CloudFront.
-The services interact with AWS components like API Gateway, ECS, S3, SNS, and CloudWatch to deliver real-time weather data, alerts, and a user-friendly interface.
+The project includes a Weather Data Service for fetching weather data from the National Weather Service (NWS) API, and a frontend interface hosted on S3.
+The services interact with AWS components like API Gateway, ECS, S3, and CloudWatch to deliver real-time weather data and a user-friendly interface.

 ## Table of Contents